Felienne/LiveSpreadsheets/paper.md

 Copy-paste tracking is a simple technique that is inspired by similar concepts in domains as diverse as term rewriting, hypertext, clone detection, prototypical inheritance , and view maintenance.
 Below we briefly summarize representative related work in those areas.

 *Origin tracking*: Copy-paste tracking is directly inspired by *origin tracking* [@VanDeursenKT93].
-In general, origin tracking tries establish a relation between the input and ouput of some computational process, such as a compiler, or program transformation.
+In general, origin tracking tries establish a relation between the input and output of some computational process, such as a compiler, or program transformation.
 Origin tracking, however, has numerous other applications in visualization, debugging, and traceability.
 An application most similar to our work is presented in [@InostrozaVdSE], where origin tracking is used to implement editable regions on generated code.

 *Transclusion*:  Ted Nelson's concept of _transclusion_ [@Nelson65] is a form of "reference by inclusion" where transcluded data is presented through a "live" view: whenever the transcluded content is updated, the views are updated as well.
-Our origin relation provides a similar hyperlinking between cells.
+Our origin relation provides a similar hyper-linking between cells.
 But unlike in the case of transclusion, the relation is bidirectional: changes to the original are propagated forward, but changes to copies (references) are also propagated backwards (and then forwards again).

 *Clone tracking* in software: Godfrey and Tu [@Godf2002] proposed a method called _origin analysis_ which is a related to both clone detection and the above described origin tracking, but aims at deciding if a program entity was newly introduced or whether it if it should more accurately be viewed as a renamed, moved, or otherwise changed version of an previously existing entity.
 This laid the ground for a tool called _CloneTracker_ that "can automatically track clones as the code evolves, notify developers of modifications to clone